officialXGalaxy/XGalaxy/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package redend/reden-qt for Debian-based Linux systems.
-If you compile redend/reden-qt yourself, there are some useful files here.
+This directory contains files used to package tankd/tank-qt for Debian-based Linux systems.
+If you compile tankd/tank-qt yourself, there are some useful files here.

-## reden: URI support ##
+## tank: URI support ##

-reden-qt.desktop  (Gnome / Open Desktop)
+tank-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install reden-qt.desktop
+	sudo desktop-file-install tank-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your reden-qt binary to `/usr/bin` and the `../../share/pixmaps/reden128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your tank-qt binary to `/usr/bin` and the `../../share/pixmaps/tank128.png` to `/usr/share/pixmaps`

-reden-qt.protocol (KDE)
+tank-qt.protocol (KDE)